-Gupta, et al (2011) stated that substantial research had been devoted to measuring the productivity of public capital.
+Gupta, et al (2011) state that substantial research has been devoted to measuring the productivity of public capital.
 Many studies are based on the production function approach with the public capital stock added as an additional input factor.
-Some relied on a cost or profit function in which the public capital stock is included, while others used the VAR approach, which imposed as few restrictions as possible to address the problems raised by production function and behavioural approaches.
+Some have relied on a cost or profit function in which the public capital stock is included, while others have used the VAR approach, which imposes as few restrictions as possible to address the problems raised by production function and behavioural approaches.